Ethernal-Tech/blade-contracts/docs/interfaces/child/validator/IEpochManager.md

 > IEpochManager

-Distributes rewards to validators for committed epochs
+Tracks epochs and distributes rewards to validators for committed epochs